-What impresses this generation the most maybe some films or TV series adapted from classic Chinese masterpieces.
-In 1958, Beijing TV, the predecessor of China central television, began a pilot program, marking the birth of China’s television industry.
+What impresses this generation the most may be some films or TV series adapted from classic Chinese masterpieces.
+In 1958, Beijing TV, the predecessor of China’s central television, began a pilot program, marking the birth of China’s television industry.
 On December 26, 1970, the first color TV set was born in Tianjin 712 factory.
 In early 1978, several major cities, including Beijing, began rationing small quantities of color TV sets imported from Hungary and Japan by ticket.
-In 1978, the state approved the former Shanghai television plant that is now the Shanghai radio and television group to introduce the first color TV production line from abroad, completed in 1982.
-With the improvement of living conditions, more and more urban and rural residents are buying color TV sets.
+In 1978, the state approved the former Shanghai television plant which is now the Shanghai radio and television group to introduce the first color TV production line from abroad, which was completed in 1982.
+With the improvement in living conditions, more and more urban and rural residents are buying color TV sets.
 Since then, color TV has entered the popularization stage in China.
-It can be seen that the post-70s grew up with the development of the films and television industry in China.
-The most unforgettable experience for many of them was to see films outdoor with their friends in the village.
+It can be seen that the post-70s grew up with the development of the film and television industry in China.
+The most unforgettable experience for many of them was seeing films outdoors with their friends in the village.

 Further to this point, the Palace Museum has been creating new selling modes such as cooperating with brands from different industries, which further popularizes Chinese fashion.
 Till now, the Palace Museum has cooperated with 18 brands such as Oreo, McDonald’s, Kindle, Philips, and so on.
 And Chinese fashion has become a keyword for these years.

 Altogether, Chinese culture is evolving with the times and is presented in various attracting forms.
-For people of different generations, the impressions and keywords of traditional culture various with the age as well, but the passion and respect to the culture won’t change.
-The youngsters are finding new ways to illustrate profound traditional Chinese culture byways of combining new technologies and new social topics that our cultural products have now been a hit in the world due to its variability, diversity, and rich connotation.
+For people of different generations, the impressions and keywords of traditional culture vary with the age as well, but the passion and respect for the culture won’t change.
+The youngsters are finding new ways to illustrate profound traditional Chinese culture byways of combining new technologies and new social topics that our cultural products have now been a hit in the world due to their variability, diversity, and rich connotation.